dxw/playbook/playbook.md

 ### Out of office email message

-If you require an out of office message on your email account then you will need to send your request to support@dxw.com with the start and return date for this to be added to our mail server.
+If you require an out of office message on your email account please send your request to support@dxw.com which must include start date, the contact details for another member of the team for any urgent queries, and return date to be added to our mail server.

 ### Internal Tech Support